CemraJC/clickfix/README.md

 **ClickFix doesn't claim to tame *all* wild mice.**

 One noticeable drawback of ClickFix, is that users which rely on extremely low latency input (gamers, editors, 3D modelers, digital artists) will notice a *slight* lag between clicks.
 Depending on the pressure slider, repeat clicks will be blocked.
-This may have a problematic effect on double clicking if the pressure is too high. **The general rule is this:**
+This may have a problematic effect on double clicking if the pressure is too high.
+As mentioned before, I reccommend using the 'click tester' on the [homepage](https://clickfix.cf) to fine-tune the pressure. **The general rule is this:**

 <blockquote style="color: #111; font-size:110%;">  More pressure &rarr; better fix :smile: &rarr; more lag :confused: </blockquote>